spotinst/terraform-provider-spotinst/website/docs/r/ocean_aws_launch_spec.html.markdown

         * `snapshot_id`- (Optional) (Optional) String.
 The Snapshot ID to mount by.
         * `volume_type`- (Optional, Default: `"standard"`) String.
 The type of the volume (example: "gp2").
         * `volume_size`- (Optional) Int.
 The size, in GB of the volume.
+        * `throughput`- (Optional) The amount of data transferred to or from a storage device per second, you can use this param just in a case that `volume_type` = gp3.
         * `dynamic_volume_size`- (Optional) Object.
 Set dynamic volume size properties.
 When using this object, you cannot use volumeSize.
 You must use one or the other.
             * `base_size`- (Required) Int.
 Initial size for volume.
 (Example: 50)
             * `resource`- (Required) String.
 Resource type to increase volume size dynamically by. (valid values: "CPU")